Oakdean Cottages are so cosy and relaxing, you might not want to get up and get out.

 There’s something for everyone in the surrounding area.
 From horse riding on heather-clad hillsides, to wild winding walks, and tempting trails for cyclists of all abilities - both on and off-road.
 Dean Clough reservoir and the beautiful nearby pine forests are practically on our doorstep.

-Keen walkers will be spoilt for choice: Pendle Hill, Stonyhurst, Marles Wood to Dinckley Bridge, Longridge Fell, Three Rivers, Dunsop Bridge and The Tolkien Trail are a just few of the many routes nearby.
+Keen walkers will be spoilt for choice: Pendle Hill, Stonyhurst, Marles Wood to Dinckley Bridge, Longridge Fell, Three Rivers, Dunsop Bridge and The Tolkien Trail are just a few of the many routes nearby.

-If you want to earn and enjoy a lovely lunch, you can work up an appetite with these ten walks (which all include great local pubs):
+If you want to earn and enjoy a lovely lunch, you can work up an appetite with these walks (which all include great local pubs):

 The county is an angler’s paradise.
 We’re right next to some of the finest fishing rivers in the UK, including the River Ribble which is currently considered one of the best for salmon and sea trout.
 Here are the details of more great fishing nearby: